Drug Recognition Evaluation (DRE)

 Fourth, in addition to HGN, the DRE officer will examine the driver for Vertical Gaze Nystagmus (VGN) and a lack of convergence.
 When testing for lack of convergence, the officer is checking to see if a driver’s eyes will cross properly.
 The officer moves the stimulus, usually a pen or similar object, closer to the driver’s nose so that the eyes should naturally cross.
 If the eyes do not cross properly, this could be an additional indicator of impairment.

-As the fifth step, the DRE officer will have the driver perform psychophysical tests, such as walking in a straight line or balancing on one leg.
+As the fifth step, the DRE officer will have a Middlesex County driver perform psychophysical tests, such as walking in a straight line or balancing on one leg.
 These tests are divided attention tests used to gauge a driver’s coordination.
 Next, the DRE officer will take the driver’s blood pressure, pulse, and temperature.
 Various drugs have different effects on a driver’s vital signs, so the DRE officer is checking for readings outside an average range.

 As the seventh step, the DRE officer will check the driver’s pupil size under three different lighting conditions.
 Different drugs will make the pupils react differently to light than they normally would, so the officer is looking for any abnormal pupil activity.